Version 1.2 — Last updated June 24, 2026

 If Omniology is involved in a merger, acquisition, or sale of all or substantially all assets, your information may be transferred to the acquiring entity, subject to substantially similar privacy commitments.

-For California residents under CCPA: you may request information about and opt out of the sale of personal information by contacting privacy@omniology.ai.
-Note that the data licensing described in Section 4.3 is contractually granted via the Terms of Service and cannot be opted out of without ceasing participation in the Platform.
+Requests may be submitted to privacy@omniology.ai and will be verified based on control of the associated wallet address.
+Note that the data licensing described in Section 5.3 is contractually granted via the Terms of Service and cannot be opted out of without ceasing participation in the Platform.

 We use a single HTTP-only cookie for the founder dashboard authentication (dash.omniology.ai).
 This cookie is essential for the dashboard's session management and is not used for tracking.